About Knee Injuries

 Knee injuries are common among active kids, especially athletes, and a torn medial collateral ligament (MCL) — a ligament that helps give the knee its stability — is a common type of knee injury.

 Kids who play contact sports, like football and soccer, are most likely to have a torn MCL.
 The injury happens when the outside of the knee is struck, causing it to unnaturally bend inward (toward the other knee).
 This creates tension on the MCL, a rope-like band, and it stretches or breaks in half.

 Children with a partially or completely torn MCL might have swelling and pain within the first 24 hours of injury.
 Fortunately, this injury can heal on its own with anywhere from 1 to 6 weeks of resting the joint.

 Most kids will still need to undergo rehabilitation ("rehab") therapy to help regain strength in the joint.

 What an MCL Does

-The MCL is one of the four main ligaments in the knee joint that connect it to the shinbone (tibia) and thighbone (femur).
+The MCL is one of the four main ligaments in the knee joint.
 It is located on the side of the knee that is closer to the other knee.
 One end of the ligament is attached to the femur, while the other end is attached to the tibia.

 Together with the lateral collateral ligament (LCL), which is in the same location on the outside of the knee, the MCL helps prevent the overextension of the knee joint from side-to-side.